John Tate (mathematician): Awards and honors

-In 1956 Tate was awarded the American Mathematical Society's Cole Prize for outstanding contributions to number theory.
-In 1992 he was elected as Foreign Member of the French Academie des Sciences.
-In 1995 he received the Leroy P. Steele Prize for Lifetime Achievement from the American Mathematical Society.
+In 1956, Tate was awarded the American Mathematical Society's Cole Prize for outstanding contributions to number theory.
+He was elected to the American Academy of Arts and Sciences in 1958.
+He was elected to the United States National Academy of Sciences in 1969.
+In 1992, he was elected as Foreign Member of the French Académie des Sciences.
+In 1995, he received the Leroy P. Steele Prize for Lifetime Achievement from the American Mathematical Society.
 He was awarded a Wolf Prize in Mathematics in 2002/03 for his creation of fundamental concepts in algebraic number theory.
-In 2012 he became a fellow of the American Mathematical Society.
+In 2012, he became a fellow of the American Mathematical Society.

 In 2010, the Norwegian Academy of Science and Letters, of which he was a member, awarded him the Abel Prize, citing "his vast and lasting impact on the theory of numbers".
 According to a release by the Abel Prize committee, "Many of the major lines of research in algebraic number theory and arithmetic geometry are only possible because of the incisive contributions and illuminating insights of John Tate.
 He has truly left a conspicuous imprint on modern mathematics."

 Tate has been described as "one of the seminal mathematicians for the past half-century" by William Beckner, Chairman of the Department of Mathematics at the University of Texas at Austin.

 Personal life

 Tate married twice.
 His first wife was Karin Artin, his doctoral advisor's daughter.
-Together they had three daughters, six grandchildren, and one great-grandson.
-One of his grandchildren, Dustin Clausen, currently works as a mathematician in University of Copenhagen.
+Together they had three daughters, six grandchildren, and a great-grandson.
+One of his grandchildren, Dustin Clausen, currently works as a mathematics Professor at Institut des Hautes Études Scientifiques.
 After Tate divorced, he married Carol MacPherson.